- Case counts (2016-2025), population estimates (2016-2023), & population projections (2024-2025): Public Health Ontario.

 0*

-Incidence rate per 100,000 in 2024: 0
+Incidence rate per 100,000 in 2025: 0

-*Includes confirmed cases in 2024.
+*Includes confirmed cases in 2025.

-Incidence rate per 100,000 of Trichinellosis by year
+Incidence rate per 100,000 of trichinellosis by year

-More Information about Trichinellosis
+More information about trichinellosis

-Report to the Health Unit by next business day by phone at 705-474-1400 or toll free at 1-800-563-2808, ext.
+Report to the Health Unit within one business day by fax (705-482-0670) or phone at 705-474-1400 or toll free at 1-800-563-2808, ext.
 5229 if trichinellosis/trichinella is suspected or confirmed as per Ontario Regulation 135/18 and amendments under the Health Protection and Promotion Act, R.S.O., c.H.7.

 Should one go to childcare, school, or work if they have trichinellosis?